 We removed the screws from the adjoining cabinets that went into the wall which gave us three movable cabinets.
 We connected all three cabinets together so that the face of the cabinets were flush with each other.
 We used a few shims in order to level the cabinets against the wall.
 We made sure the cabinets were level and then we screwed the three cabinets back into the studs of the wall.

 To attach the new cabinet to the old cabinets it is important to follow any instructions provided.
 Ours came with specific instructions on what size bit to use for a pilot hole to drill prior to connecting the cabinets with the cabinet screws.
-It is important to follow any manufacture instructions here or else you may damage your new cabinet.
+It is important to follow any manufacturer instructions here or else you may damage your new cabinet.

 Now that might sound like a lot of work and wonder why we did this ourselves instead of paying someone to do it.
 I will be quite frank with you here.
 First, we love doing things ourselves.
 Secondly, we saved $200.
 Seriously.
 I know cost can vary by location, but I was quoted $200 to have a single cabinet installed.
 This project is definitely one that is worth it to DIY and is a great way to save money on a project.

-How to Install an Apron Front Sink
+Kitchen Makeover Step 2: How to Install an Apron Front Sink